numbbo/coco/docs/coco-doc/source/index.rst

 .. [#] See https://www.github.com/numbbo/coco or https://numbbo.github.io for implementation details.

+.. [#] In order to get even more insightful result on the comparatively difficult ``bbob`` benchmark suite, additionally randomized restarts are advisable.
+   Example code is given in |example_experiment.py| which runs out-of-the-box as a benchmarking Python script.

 .. left to the reader to
    scan and compare to each other, possibly across different articles.